 Catherine Deist focuses her practice on criminal and civil litigation matters.
-A former Air Force JAG, Ms. Deist gained extensive experience prosecuting a wide range of criminal cases and advising on civil matters.
-After leaving the JAG Corps, she has made a name for herself as a criminal defense attorney and in 2019, she was part of the legal team that successfully defended Navy SEAL Edward Gallagher, a case that gained national acclaim.
+A former Air Force JAG, Catherine was an invaluable member of Mukasey Frenchman’s 2021 trial teams, cross-examining witnesses in major federal criminal and civil trials and securing a complete acquittal in a case in New Mexico.
+In 2019, Catherine was part of the team that successfully defended Navy SEAL Edward Gallagher, in a criminal trial that gained national acclaim.

-Ms. Deist is also a valuable member of the Mukasey Frenchman healthcare practice.
+Catherine is also a valuable member of the Mukasey Frenchman healthcare practice.
 She is among a select few attorneys in the country practicing in the area of Assisted Reproductive Technology (ART).
-A fast-changing area of law that varies vastly from state to state, Ms. Deist provides experienced counsel on the legal issues involved in utilizing ART.
+A fast-changing area of law that varies vastly from state to state, Catherine provides experienced counsel on the legal issues involved in utilizing ART.

 - Texas A&M University, B.A. in English Rhetoric

 - St. Mary’s University School of Law, Cum Laude

 - Received advanced education and training through the Judge Advocate General’s School for both the Air Force and the Army